natlogica/hundred-days/r1-log.md

 ### R1D52
 A Selenium bot for extracting names of followers from an Instagram account of interest, and then following them.

+### R1D53
+Using BeautifulSoup and Selenium to gather data from a real estate website and transfer it into Google Forms.
+Grab price, address and URL of rental units.